NicolasOmar/next-practice/README.md

 | Next Essentials | `npm run next-essentials` |

 ## How to run it
-To run any specific exercise, execute the following command in the project´s folder:
+To run any specific exercise, execute the following command in the project´s folder (can be a simplified way in `/concepts` or a more elaborated implementation in `/project`):
 ```sh
 npm start
 ```